 Pregnancy

-A large amount of data on pregnant women (more than 1,000 pregnancy outcomes) indicate no malformative nor foeto/ neonatal toxicity of desloratadine.
+A large amount of data on pregnant women (more than 1,000 pregnancy outcomes) indicates no malformative nor foetal/ neonatal toxicity of desloratadine.
 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).
 As a precautionary measure, it is preferable to avoid the use of Neoclarityn during pregnancy.

 Breast-feeding